Research and reports

 Read more about making a statutory demand at gov.uk, as there are specific forms that you need to use.

 If you’re not making a statutory demand, then this letter can simply be a strong letter for outstanding payment.
 Still, if you don't receive a response, then a statutory demand may be necessary.

 Here’s a late payment letter template, giving a reminder of the amount outstanding and due date, plus next steps.

-You’ll need to edit this according to your business and circumstances, for example it might be more appropriate to mention a specific invoice that hasn’t been paid, rather than an overdue account balance.
+You’ll need to edit this according to your business and circumstances.
+For example, it might be more appropriate to mention a specific overdue invoice (including the invoice number and any other relevant details), rather than an overdue account balance.

 At Simply Business, we often check the most recent legislation and guidance for small businesses, especially when it comes to finance and legal issues.
 Get hints and tips sent straight to your inbox and check our legal and finance hub for regular updates.

 You can also get a lot of insight from gov.uk, especially when it comes to late payments, debt recovery and due compensation.
 Take a look at their late commercial payments hub for more on charging interest and debt recovery, for quick reassurance of your rights and the proper procedures.